 The department’s ties with industry have provided opportunities for students to implement and evaluate new technologies in a real-world environment.
 These projects have been conducted at TVA, Duke Energy Company, Electricité de France, Florida Power & Light, Northeast Utilities, Emerson Electric, Westinghouse, and many more.

-Other interdisciplinary research organizations through the university include the Joint Institute for Computational Sciences (JICS), the Joint Institute for Advanced Materials (JIAM), and the Joint Institute for Neutron Sciences (JINS).
+Other interdisciplinary research organizations through the university include the Joint Institute for Computational Sciences (JICS), the Institute for Advanced Materials and Manufacturing (IAMM), and the Joint Institute for Neutron Sciences (JINS).